Oriental Stories

-Oriental Stories, later retitled The Magic Carpet Magazine, was an American pulp magazine published by Popular Fiction Co., and edited by Farnsworth Wright.
+Oriental Stories, later retitled The Magic Carpet Magazine, was an American pulp magazine published by Popular Fiction and edited by Farnsworth Wright.
 It was launched in 1930 under the title Oriental Stories as a companion to Popular Fiction's Weird Tales, and carried stories with far eastern settings, including some fantasy.
-Contributors included Robert E. Howard, Frank Owen, and E. Hoffman Price.
-The magazine was not successful, and in 1932 publication was paused after the Summer issue.
+Contributors included Robert E. Howard, Frank Owen, and E. Hoffmann Price.
+In 1932 publication was paused after the Summer issue; it was relaunched in 1933 under the title The Magic Carpet Magazine, with an expanded editorial policy that now included any story set in an exotic location, including other planets.

-It was relaunched in 1933 under the title The Magic Carpet Magazine, with an expanded editorial policy that now included any story set in an exotic location, including other planets.
 Some science fiction began to appear alongside the fantasy and adventure material as a result, including work by Edmond Hamilton.
-Wright obtained stories from H. Bedford Jones, a popular pulp writer, but competition from established pulps in the same niche, such as Adventure, was too strong, and after five issues under the new title the magazine ceased publication.
+Wright obtained stories from H. Bedford Jones, who was a popular pulp writer, and Seabury Quinn.
+Most of the covers of The Magic Carpet Magazine were by Margaret Brundage, including her first sale; Brundage later became well-known as a cover artist for Weird Tales.
+Competition from established pulps in the same niche, such as Adventure, was too strong, and after five issues under the new title the magazine ceased publication.